Eng99Arjun/CloudVandana_Assigments/README.md

 ---

-## Assignment 2 - Checking for Anagrams using Java
+## Assignment 2 - String Manipulation - Anagram Check

 ### Description
 This program checks if two strings are anagrams.
 It removes whitespaces, handles case insensitivity, and uses a `HashMap` for efficient character counting to compare the two strings.